Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 command language/interface, is being used.
 The Windows operating system uses the Command Prompt as a shell, while Mac and Linux often use BASH (Bourne Again SHell) as a shell.

+If you want to learn more about the terminal, check out [this video](https://www.youtube.com/watch?v=oxuRxtrO2Ag).
+It's a bit long, but it should give you a pretty solid understanding of how to use the terminal and some common commands.

 #### cd

 `cd` is arguable one of the most used commands in the terminal.
 It stands for 'change directory', and it